finos/legend-studio/.changeset/sixty-countries-bow.md

 '@finos/legend-studio': patch
 ---

-Fix rendering generated code with no content in File Generation Editor.
+Fix rendering generated file with no content in file generation editor.